kartik-neal/Project-Santa-Cruz-Preview/user-guides/prototyping/nocode-speech.md

 ### Project Santa Cruz is not available in the Azure portal

 1. Verify the Azure portal link.
-For the Project Santa Cruz private preview you must use special link [Project Santa Cruz Overview page](https://go.microsoft.com/fwlink/?linkid=2135819).
+For the private preview you must use special link [Project Santa Cruz](https://go.microsoft.com/fwlink/?linkid=2135819).

 ### Voice Assistant was created but does not respond to commands